hoangatuan/SPM-Selective-Testing/README.md

 # Steps

-0. Run test for all project, process the xctest result to calculate the code coverage, hash for each targets.
-Then store the result as a cache on another repo. (
-1. Generate all the targets and relationships from Podfile & Podfile.lock
-2. Calculate the hash for each target and the target's test.
+- Click on run test
+-> Generate targets dependencies based on Package.resolved ✅
+-> Generate hash for all targets. ✅
+-> Check if already has a cache file?
+    + YES:
+        + Compare the hash of the current targets with the hash in the cache file
+        + Get all the targets that needs to be run
+    + NO: (first run)
+        + Create cache file to store all the hashes
-3. Figure out which target need be test again?
+        + All test target must need to be run
+-> Run test targets that changed
-4. Update the coverage to the cache repo
+-> Process the xctestrun file to get the coverage
+-> Update cache file with new hashes
+-> Return result

 # Note